Connected Impact

 Over the past year, global energy markets shifted not because of a single disruption, but because of the interaction between geopolitics, extreme weather, and policy acceleration - creating second-order impacts across regions, suppliers, and contracts.

-This perspective examines how energy risk is evolving, and how organizations are strengthening their energy risk management strategy to protect continuity, credibility, and operational control within an increasingly interconnected global market.
+This perspective examines how energy risk is evolving, and how organizations are strengthening their energy risk management strategies to protect continuity, credibility, and operational control within an increasingly interconnected global market.

 00 - 00